Hait History, Family Crest & Coats of Arms

 - Mr. James Hait U.E. born in Connecticut, USA who settled in Saint John, New Brunswick c.
 1784 he died in 1804 in Newfield, Connecticut, USA

-- Zora L. Hait, American Democrat politician, Alternate Delegate to Democratic National Convention from Oklahoma, 1940
+- Zora L. Hait, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Oklahoma, 1940

 - Thaddeus Hait, American Republican politician, Alternate Delegate to Republican National Convention from New York, 1872